USEPA/webcms/terraform/infrastructure/README.md

 - Initial deployments may fail due to a race condition with the load balancer and the Traefik service.
 Terraform will attempt to register the service with ECS before the listeners are fully ready.

   The race condition is transient; a second `terraform apply` will successfully deploy Traefik.

+- Similarly, this race condition can to the ALB target as well.
+Is is also transient and another apply will resolve the issue.

 - If you haven't created a Secrets Manager secret before in this region, the lookup of the KMS alias `alias/aws/secretsmanager` will fail.
 The solution is to create a throwaway secret and delete it immediately.
 The default KMS key will be created automatically, and the Terraform run will proceed.